Open problems in K-stability of Fano varieties: K-stability of projective varieties

 A folklore question, which will be an important step to understand stability, is to give a purely algebraic proof of these statements. \begin{problem} Let $X$ be a Fano variety.
 Give an algebraic proof of the following: \begin{enumerate} \item If $X$ is K-semistable, then the tangent sheaf $T_X$ is semistable with respect to the polarization $-K_X$. \item If $T_X$ is polystable, then there is a quasi-\'etale cover $f\colon Y\to X$ such that $Y=\prod_i X_i$ and $T_Y=f^*(T_X)=\bigoplus_i T_{X_i}$ such that $T_{X_i}$ is stable with respect to $-K_Y$. \end{enumerate} \end{problem}

 A maximal destabilizing sheaf $F\subset T_X$ will induce a zero morphism

-which means it is a integrable foliation.
-Moreover, for a general complete intersection curve $C$ of $H_i\in |-mK_X|$ $(m\ge 0)$, $F|_{C}$ is ample as it is a stable vector bundle of positive slope by restriction theorem.
+which means it is an integrable foliation.
+Moreover, for a general complete intersection curve $C$ of $H_i\in |-mK_X|$ $(m\ge 0)$, $F|_{C}$ is ample as it is a stable vector bundle of positive slope by the restriction theorem.
 Therefore, the foliation is indeed algebraic \cites{BM-foliation, KST-foliation}, i.e. it is given by a rational map $X\dasharrow Z$.

 For a similar statement in the Calabi-Yau case ($\lambda=0$), (1) follows from the fact that the maximal destabilizing subsheaf $F$ yields an algebraically integrable foliation by the above argument, and moreover its leaves are rationally connected, a contradiction; nevertheless, the known proof of (2) is of an analytic nature, see \cite{HP-decomposition}.
 The canonically polarized case is completely open: as far as we know, there is no purely algebraic proof of (1) even for minimal general type surfaces.